It’s a sad reality that our society seems to be more litigious than in years gone by.

 Of course, there are ways to overcome such problems, so I worked with Stephen and his wife to develop a strategy that would protect their wealth from litigation.

-I recommended an effective solution that not only protected their assets without any CGT or stamp duty implications, but also their home was protected without losing its tax exemption status as well.
+I recommended an effective solution that not only protected their assets without any CGT or stamps duty implications but also their home was protected without losing its tax exemption status as well.

 We then made some adjustments to limit their land tax liabilities and created a strategy that allowed for the safe distribution of assets after their passing.